YemSalat/url-parser/README.md

 `updateUrlHash(urlString, query, options)`
-Will update the url hash with the value provided
+Will update the url hash with the value provided Provide an empty string to remove the hash

 `serializeUrl(params)`
 Create url from object with url props